webplatform/docs/css/data_types/string/index.md

 * the backslash character;
 * line breaks (see below).

 If you wish to break a long string of text across multiple lines in your source code, you can insert a '''\''' escape character immediately before the line break.
-The escaped linebreak is ''''not'''' included in the resulting string.
+The escaped linebreak is '''not''' included in the resulting string.
 To include a line break character in the final string value, you will also need to add a '''\a''' escape sequence.
 }}
 {{Examples_Section
 |Not_required=No